 Are you going through a transition or looking to make changes to your world of work, relationships or life generally?
 Then read on, you’re in the right place.

 Lifespan Coaching utilises supportive and motivational conversations to explore current issues, life events, challenges, ideas and aspirations relating to your personal and/or professional life.
-I help clients to think about current situations in a broader philosophical context, acknowledging and reflecting on previous experiences as well as current thinking, values, meaning, emotions and behaviours.
+I help clients to think about things in a broader philosophical context, acknowledging and reflecting on previous experiences as well as current thinking, values, emotions and behaviours.

 Lifespan Coaching is a person-centred approach to personal and professional development.
-This humanistic model of helping places the client at the heart of the process.
-The personal, subjective focus draws on theory and best practice in non-directive coaching and person-centred counselling, both of which acknowledge the client as being the expert on him/herself, and with the capability to create their own solutions and facilitate real, sustainable change.
+This humanistic model of helping places you at the heart of the process.
+It draws on theory and practice in non-directive coaching and person-centred counselling, both of which acknowledge the client as being the expert on him/herself, and with the capability to create their own solutions and facilitate real, sustainable change.

 There is no such thing as ‘a typical coaching programme’: you can have as many or as few sessions as you like, all of which will be led by you and what is happening in your life.
 We start with an informal conversation about where you are, your issues and aspirations.
 If we agree to proceed, we’ll formalise our contract and organise the first session.
 It’s good to meet somewhere neutral, and I’ll do my best to create and hold a space where you are free to focus in on what you are really feeling and thinking.
 I recommend a minimum of an hour per session, and 90 minutes is the average in my experience.